Markov-Dubins Interpolating Curves: Conclusion and Open Problems

 We have also obtained a necessary condition of optimality: When two consecutive stage arcs of the optimal interpolating curve are of type $CSC$ the node between the two stages subdivide the $C$ subarc into two segments of equal length (Proposition~\ref{lengths_CSC}).
 This result has already been useful in eliminating some of the computational solutions (which did not satisfy the condition).

-We have proposed a numerical method in finding Markov-Dubins interpolating curves by utilizing arc-parameterization techniques from earlier work.
-The approach we had developed in \cite{Kaya2017} for Markov-Dubins path has served as a building block, as was promised in that paper.
+We have proposed a numerical method in finding Markov--Dubins interpolating curves by utilizing arc-parameterization techniques from earlier work.
+The approach we had developed in \cite{Kaya2017} for Markov--Dubins path has served as a building block, as was promised in that paper.
 We presented examples with small as well as relatively large number of nodes, which both illustrated the numerical method and verified the theoretical results.

-Reference \cite{Kaya2017} already hints via examples that one should expect to find many stationary solutions of the Markov-Dubins problem, i.e., Problem~(P) with $N=1$, by using finite-dimensional optimization methods for solving the induced arc-parameterized problem~(Ps).
+Reference \cite{Kaya2017} already hints via examples that one should expect to find many stationary solutions of the Markov--Dubins problem, i.e., Problem~(P) with $N=1$, by using finite-dimensional optimization methods for solving the induced arc-parameterized problem~(Ps).
 Optimization software associated with these methods declare that a solution that it finds is ``locally optimal'' for the arc-parameterized problem.
 On the other hand, local optimality, or even stationarity, may not in general be true for the infinite dimensional Problem~(P).
 Finding a globally optimal solution can therefore be a real challenge for Problem~(P) with $N>1$, since the number of stationary solutions found by the optimization software for the generalized arc-parameterized problem is expected to grow exponentially with the number nodes, $(N+1)$.

-Establishing the nature of the stationaty solutions of the Markov-Dubins interpolating problem remains an open problem as in the case of $N=1$.
+Establishing the nature of the stationaty solutions of the Markov--Dubins interpolating problem remains an open problem as in the case of $N=1$.
 For establishing second-order sufficient conditions of optimality, the results and numerical implementation in references~\cite{MauBueKimKay2005, OsmMau2012, AroBonDmiLot2012} could perhaps be utilized, and this is a topic of future research.